Lawsuit Filed After Dealer Refuses to Cancel Warranty

 Whitney, LLP’s consumer rights and auto fraud lawyers represents car buyers in extended warranty, GAP and vehicle service contract claims against dealerships across Maryland, including Baltimore, Pasadena, Cockeysville, Owings Mills, Temple Hills, Marlow Heights, Silver Spring, Frederick, Waldorf, Glen Burnie, Rockville and Salisbury.

-We help car buyers unwind bad deals and recover compensation, with no out of pocket fees or costs.
+We help car buyers unwind bad deals and recover compensation.
 We offer Free Consultations.
 Call us at 410 583 8000, or use our Quick Contact Form online.

 Here are the 10 most common schemes at Maryland car dealerships that Whitney, LLP helps our clients with.
 If you feel the dealer cheated you, call us to discuss your legal rights with a Free Consultation.